Pokopen Yokocho (Photo: Rod Walters)

 Garyu Sanso

-Torajiro Kochi, a local trader, built Garyu Sanso at the end of the Meiji period.
+Torajiro Kochi, a local trader, built Garyu Sanso at the end of the 19th century.
 He consulted the carpenter Torao Nakano about realizing his ideal villa, and Nakano invited craftsmen from Kyoto to construct the building.

 It took 4 years to build the main building Garyuin, which references several architectural styles with long and distinguished histories.
 Much ingenuity was applied in the construction and decoration, and if you look carefully, you can find many fascinating details.